bovirus/adbtools2/README.md

     confcpe.xml    output, CPE Data configuration file decrypted

-The output files written by the tool (conf.xml and confcpe.xml) are text file in "unix format" (lf as line separator) so notepad has difficulties in displaying them correctly, you can use another editor or convert them to "dos format" with a command similar to the
+The output files written by the tool (conf.xml and confcpe.xml) are text file in "unix format" (Line Feed as line separator) so notepad has difficulties in displaying them correctly, you can use another editor or convert them to "dos format" with a command similar to the
 following:

     d:\adbtools2> type conf.xml | more /P > conf2.xml

-now conf2.xml can be correctly viewed with notepad.
+in this way conf2.xml can be correctly viewed with notepad.

-One intersting piece of information is the SIP username and password in plaintext in both configuration file as in the following conf.xml
+One interesting piece of information is the SIP username and password in plain text in both configuration file as in the following conf.xml
-fragment:
+snippet:

           <SIP>
                 <AuthPassword>1234XABC</AuthPassword>